lankhaar/assessment-currency-converter/README.md

 - App admin: https://localhost/admin
 - Adminer: http://localhost:8081
 - Mailpit: http://localhost:8025

+Be aware that the application is protected by IP restrictions, if you want to access it from outside your current network, you'll have to add your IP address to the list of allowed IP addresses.

 If you chose to load the fixtures, you can login with the following credentials: